renanthera/simc-wiki/Options.md

 # Public test realms
   * **ptr** (scope: ulterior characters; default: 0) allows you to target the ptr version.
 By default, Simulationcraft targets the live WoW version.
-Beware:  Simulationcraft may not be fully updated for the ptr version, you're advised to check the version changes on [ReleaseNotes](ReleaseNotes).
+Beware:  Simulationcraft may not be fully updated for the ptr version, you're advised to check the version changes on [SimC commits](https://github.com/simulationcraft/simc/commits).
 ```
  # This allows you to compare the live version of a character
  # with his evil twin on the ptr.